lenjha/portfolio-site/README.md

 ### Setup/Installation Requirements ###
 _Access the Terminal_
+_Navigate to the Desktop_
 _Git must be initiated_
 _Clone by typing "git clone https://github.com/lenjha/portfolio-site.git"_
+_Press the file that is cloned onto the Desktop_

 ### Technologies Used ###
 _HTML, CSS, Bootstrap_